Ask An Archaeologist Day FAQ

 How did the event get started?

-The idea is based on the hugely successful #AskACurator day, set up by Mar Dixon, which has run for several years on Twitter.
+The idea is based on the hugely successful #AskACurator day, set up by Mar Dixon, which has run for several years on Twitter (now X).

 The team at National Trust Midlands came up with the idea for the same sort of day for archaeology, and so #AskAnArchaeologist Day was born.